dtn7/dtn7-gold/README.md

 Please document your changes both in good commit messages and within the [CHANGELOG.md][CHANGELOG.md] file.

+Also, an attempt is made to be [REUSE][reuse] compliant.
+For automatic copyright header generation, the `contrib/reuse/reuse-headers.py` script exists.

 ### OS-specific
 #### macOS
 Installing the [Go programming language][golang] via [brew][brew], should solve permission errors while trying to fetch the dependencies.